 In addition, certain relationships with our partners provide us the ability to operate the retail sportsbook at the land-based partner's facility.
-In this scenario, revenue is generated based on total customer bets less amounts paid to customers for winning bets, less other incentives awarded to customers, plus or minus the change in unsettled retail sports bets.
+In this scenario, revenue is generated based on total customer bets less amounts paid to customers for winning bets, less other incentives awarded to customers, plus or minus the changes in unsettled retail sports bets and unclaimed retail tickets for settled retail bets.